googleapis/google-cloud-ruby/RELEASING.md

     1. The script will then ask you if your change is considered major, minor, or patch.
 This project uses [semantic versioning](http://semver.org).

-    1. The script will then create and switch to a branch called release-#{gem-name}-v#{version}, make all the necessary changes to the changelog and gem version, and open a [pull request](https://github.com/googleapis/google-cloud-ruby/pulls).
+    1. The script will then create and switch to a branch called "release-#{gem-name}-v#{version}", make all the necessary changes to the changelog and gem version, and open a [pull request](https://github.com/googleapis/google-cloud-ruby/pulls).

 1. Review the PR, apply the appropriate label(s), and request a review from googleapis/yoshi-ruby.